HTTP-RPC/Kilo/README.md

 * `org.httprpc.io`
     * `CSVDecoder` - class that reads an iterable sequence of values from CSV
     * `CSVEncoder` - class that writes an iterable sequence of values to CSV
-    * `FlatFileDecoder` - class that reads an iterable sequence of values from a flat file
-    * `FlatFileEncoder` - class that writes an iterable sequence of values to a flat file
     * `JSONDecoder` - class that reads an object hierarchy from JSON
     * `JSONEncoder` - class that writes an object hierarchy to JSON
-    * `XMLDecoder` - class that reads an object hierarchy from XML
-    * `XMLEncoder` - class that writes an object hierarchy to XML
 * `org.httprpc.beans`
     * `BeanAdapter` - class that presents the properties of a Java bean object as a map and vice versa
     * `Key` - annotation that associates a custom key with a bean property